Alice and Algebra

 Alice Falling.

-Image credit: Julie Hatfield, CC BY-SA 4.0
+Image credit: Julie Hatfield, CC BY-SA 4.0 DEED.

-Lewis Carroll, a man with dark hair in a suit looking to the left.
+A sepia-tone photo profile of Lewis Carroll, a man with dark hair in a suit looking to the left.

-Self Portrait of Lewis Carroll.
+Lewis Carroll.

-Image credit: Lewis Carroll, Public domain, via Wikimedia Commons
+Image credit: Lewis Carroll, public domain via Wikimedia Commons.

 Alice Liddell.

-Image credit: Lewis Carroll, Public domain, via Wikimedia Commons
+Image credit: Lewis Carroll, public domain via Wikimedia Commons.

-Logic and Maths in Alice
+Logic and Maths in Alice’s Adventures in Wonderland

 “Standard” Multiplication

-Alice, a young illustration of a girl in a yellow dress, with her hands on head, looking very worried saying “four times five is twelve, four times six is thirteen and four times seven is — oh dear!”
+Alice, a young clipart digital illustration of a girl in a yellow dress, with her hands on head, looking very worried saying “four times five is twelve, four times six is thirteen and four times seven is — oh dear!”

-Alice Crying.
+Alice crying.

-Image credit: Julie Hatfield, CC BY-SA 4.0
+Image credit: Julie Hatfield, CC BY-SA 4.0 DEED.

 Caterpillars and Geometry

-An illustration of a blue Caterpillar smoking a hookah, saying “keep your temper” to Alice, a young girl in a yellow dress, sitting on a mushroom.
+A clipart digital illustration of a blue Caterpillar smoking a hookah, saying “keep your temper” to Alice, a young girl in a yellow dress, sitting on a mushroom.

 Alice and the Caterpillar.

-Image credit: Julie Hatfield, CC BY-SA 4.0
+Image credit: Julie Hatfield, CC BY-SA 4.0 DEED.

 Babies are Pigs and Cats Grin

-An illustration of an orange, smiling cat in a tree saying, “a baby is a pig, a grin is an ellipse... a teacup is a donut!” to Alice, a girl in a yellow dress.
+A clip art digital illustration of an orange, smiling cat in a tree saying, “a baby is a pig, a grin is an ellipse... a teacup is a donut!” to Alice, a girl in a yellow dress.

-Alice and the Cat.
+Alice and the cat.

-Image credit: Julie Hatfield, CC BY-SA 4.0
+Image credit: Julie Hatfield, CC BY-SA 4.0 DEED.

-An illustration of Alice, a girl in a yellow dress, saying “I mean what I say, and I say what I mean” to a pink rabbit, man in a grey hat and black mouse.
+A clip art digital illustration of Alice, a girl in a yellow dress, saying “I mean what I say, and I say what I mean” to a pink rabbit, man in a grey hat and black mouse.
 The rabbit says, “I like what I get, but won’t get what I like!” the man says, “I see what I eat but I don’t eat what I see!” and the mouse says, “I breathe when I sleep but I don’t sleep when I breathe!”

-Alice at the Party.
+Alice at the party.

-Image credit: Julie Hatfield, CC BY-SA 4.0
+Image credit: Julie Hatfield, CC BY-SA 4.0 DEED.

 Mad t-Party